100+ Best Fundraising Ideas for Everyone in 2024

 2. Talent Show

-Stagger your performers so that all the musicians, singers, and dancers are evenly distributed throughout the show.
+When organizing the show, stagger your performers so that all the musicians, singers, and dancers are evenly distributed throughout the program.

-To turn your talent show into a fundraiser, you can sell tickets (either at the door or ahead of time), sell t-shirts, bracelets, food, professional photographs of the performers, and more.
+To turn your talent show into a fundraiser, you can sell tickets at the door or ahead of time, as well as sell t-shirts, bracelets, food, professional photographs of the performers, and more.
+Ask students to make posters and hang them around the school and in town to entice more people to attend.

 Fundraising Potential: +